 The University is funding directly certain pension costs for employees who have taken early retirement.
 A provision has been established for these liabilities as determined by an annual actuarial valuation conducted by the University's actuaries Hymans Robertson.
-The valuation includes those employees who left prior to 1994, SHEFC's New Blood Initiative, the Administrative Premature Retirement Schemes and those who left during the financial years up to and including 31 July 2001.

 Tangible Fixed Assets